emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 ## Configure Authentication Across Multiple Domains (Optional)

-Ambassador Pro supports authentication for multiple domains where each domain is issued its own access token.
+Ambassador Edge Stack supports authentication for multiple domains where each domain is issued its own access token.
 For example, imagine you're hosting both `domain1.example.com` and `domain2.example.com` on the same cluster.
 With multi-domain support, users will receive separate authentication tokens for `domain1` and `domain2`.

 To configure multi-domain access, you will need to create another authentication endpoint with your IDP (see [Configure your IDP](/user-guide/oauth-oidc-auth/#configure-your-idp)) and create another `Filter` for the new domain.